pymc-devs/pytensor/doc/optimizations.rst

         See :func:`opt.constant_folding`

     shape promotion
-        Pytensor often knows how to infer the shape of an output from the shape of its inputs.
+        PyTensor often knows how to infer the shape of an output from the shape of its inputs.
 Without this optimization, it would otherwise have to compute things (e.g. ``log(x)``) just to find out the shape of it!